British Citizen Wanting to Live and Work in the USA Permanently

 Visas for workers in speciality occupations

-The H-1B visa is a nonimmigrant work visa for graduate level workers wanting to undertake a job role in a speciality occupation that requires theoretical or technical expertise.
+The H-1B visa is a nonimmigrant work visa for graduate level workers wanting to undertake a job role in a specialty occupation that requires theoretical or technical expertise.

 Any professional level job that requires you to have a bachelors degree or higher can potentially qualify as a specialty occupation.
 That said, you may be able to show degree equivalence through work experience and/or other qualifications.